Pinzauti/LaTeX-thesis-template/README.md

     |       └── ...
     │   ├── FrontBack                   # Material of the frontpage or the backpage
     |       ├── Abstract.tex            # Abstract of the document
-    |       ├── Bibliography.tex        # Add the bibliogrpahy to the document, customizable
+    |       ├── Bibliography.tex        # Add the bibliography to the document, customizable
     |       ├── Conclusions.tex         # Conclusions of the document
     |       ├── Frontespizio.tex        # Frontpage of the document
     |       ├── Quote.tex               # An initial quote